Archive for the ‘Travel’ Category

 Many service dogs are larger breeds, such as Golden Retrievers or German Shepherds.
 There is no absolute weight limit for service dogs, but airlines can require that a service animal fit within the handler’s foot space or on the passenger’s lap.

-The DOT’s new rules require airlines to accommodate larger animals by moving them to another seat location within the same service class where the animal can be accommodated, if possible (such as if there is a seat next to an empty seat).
+The DOT requires airlines to accommodate larger animals by moving the passenger to another seat within the same service class where the animal can be accommodated, if possible (such as if a seat is next to an empty seat).

 If there is nowhere to place a larger service dog comfortably, the airline is required to offer the handler the opportunity to transport the service dog in the cargo hold free of charge or travel on a later flight if there is space available in the cabin for that flight.
 The airline is not required to upgrade the handler to a different class of service to accommodate your service animal.